adap/flower/baselines/fedstar/README.md

 ## Expected Results

-> **Note:** We observed a very large memory utilization when using `@tf.function` decorate for `train_step` in `fedstar/models.py` and therefore we have commented it.
-This causes the experiments to run slower while keeping the memory footpring somewhat under control.
-If you have some suggestions on how to overcome this issue please reach out.

 This section indicates the commands to exectue to obtain the results shown below in Table 3 and Table 4.
 While both configs fix the number of rounds to 100, in many settings fewer rounds are enough for the model to converge.
 The commands below make use of Hydra's `--multirun` to run multiple experiments.
 This is better suited when using Flower simulations.
 Here they work fine but, if you encounter any issues, you can always "unroll" the multirun and run one configuration at a time.
 If you do this, results won't go into the `multirun/` directory, instead to the default `outputs/` directory.